CharlottePrimiceri/ProbabilisticRobotics/README.md

   Formulas can be find in: predictFront_Tractor_Tricycle(), robot_config_f(), laser().
 ### Least Squares

-- <ins>1 iteration of the least squares algorithm on whole dataset</ins>: consider the whole dataset with epsilon = 1e-04 or epsilon = 1e-03.
-The error is computed as the difference between the predicted pose of the laser wrt the baselink and its true pose.
+After some iteration of the Least Squares algorithm with a Robust Estimator, the kinematic parameters are found and minimize the error ( the diffference between the predicted pose of the laser wrt the basilink and its true pose).
 To find the kinematic parameters which minimize this error we need to perturb each time a different initial guess of kinematic parameters, by adding and substracting an epsilon value:
 ```
 front_plus = robot_config_f(initial_state, max_enc_values, U, kinematic_parameters + perturbation)
 ```